-A key element to the success of this currency is ensuring its accuracy and the methodical release of additional currency over time.
+A key element to the success of bitcoin technology is ensuring its accuracy and the methodical release of additional currency over time.
 Mining accomplishes both tasks as miners discover and obtain bitcoins by completing specific tasks.

-People send bitcoins frequently over the bitcoin network.
+People send bitcoins frequently over the blockchain, which acts as the bitcoin network.
 For example, Joe may purchase a DVD player from Bob for an agreed price, but there must be a way to record and validate the transaction.
 The network completes the tasks by collecting all transactional data created within a specific period and placing it on a list, which is also known as a “block.”